-After learning what the pope actually said, Trump commented, "I would say that I think he [the pope] was very much misinterpreted, and I also think he was given false information."
+After learning what the pope actually said, Trump commented,

+"I think it was probably a little bit nicer statement than was reported by you folks in the media because after I read it [it] was a little bit softer."
+He then turned up the heat.
+"I would say that I think he [the pope] was very much misinterpreted, and I also think he was given false information."

 Predictably, the media are downplaying those issues where the pope and the president agree, namely on abortion and marriage.
 Unlike climate change, these issues are the subject of major Catholic teachings; they are not a matter of opinion.
-Both men are resolutely pro-life, and both believe that marriage is a union between a man and a woman, not two people of the same sex.
+Both men are resolutely pro-life, committed to strengthening the rights of the unborn.
+And both believe that marriage is a union between a man and a woman, not two people of the same sex.